How Did We Get Here? a.k.a. ”another fine mess you’ve got us into this time, Ollie!”

 RU: anti radicalization elixir?
 Ex white supremacist Christian Picciolini, author of ‘Romantic Violence: Memoirs of an American Skinhead’ noted young people are much more likely to radicalize into gangs when they have no other source of identity, community, meaning, purpose.

-An Iraqi who was an anti-terrorism expert (scary fast crowd, huh?) noted that when identity, purpose, values are lacking, it is a significant enough deficiency that it makes ISIS appealing to disenfranchised Muslim youth.
+An Iraqi friend is an anti-terrorism expert (I run with a scary fast crowd, huh?) noted that when identity, purpose, values are lacking, the deficiency can even make ISIS appealing to disenfranchised Muslim youth.
 Was it the same for people buying into Hitler?
 Is it the same for people buying into our current nationalism? (sorry!
 I swore I wouldn’t get political…)

 Identity, community, principles / values, meaning, purpose are the most powerful universal human drivers.
 They are right up there with love, compassion, the need to connect and contribute.
 Those principles are, in my opinion, where society is self-destructing.
 Those things are also high on the list of what makes RU work.

 I’ve had quite a gradual evolution over the years.
 But all along, a subtle awareness had been brewing.
 It finally came to a head.
-YOUNG kids are killing themselves.
-A beautiful young lady in my home town, my oldest grand daughter’s 7th grade classmate.
-I had taught him.
-Suicide at any age is a terrible tragedy.
-Depression, anxiety, stress are increasing and out of control, and it affects kids, teens, adults.
-We’re killing ourselves with this modern lifestyle.
+Kids are killing themselves.
+A beautiful young lady in my home town, then my oldest grand daughter’s 7th grade classmate.
+I had him in classes.

-Too many good people are soured on life.
+Good people are soured on life.
 You can see it in their eyes, their spirit is drained.
 Their expression and demeanor screams “I hate my life!”
 No purpose, no meaning, no fulfillment.
 We keep pushing our Selves further and further away from what is natural, starting with the way we raise and “teach” our children to the way we approach life as adults, including the nature of work and the meaning of “success”.
-We’re at constant war with our humanness, our core values.
+We’re in a constant struggle with our humanness, our core values.
 We’ve done it to our Selves from early childhood on.